Microsoft's artificial intelligence 'chatbot' messes up again on Twitter

-The incident marks another embarrassing setback for the software company as it tries to get ahead of Alphabet Inc’s Google, Facebook Inc and other tech firms in the race to create virtual agents that can interact with people and learn from them.
+The incident marks another embarrassing setback for the software company that is trying to get ahead of Alphabet Inc’s Google, Facebook Inc and other tech firms in the race to create virtual agents that can interact with people.

 The TayTweets (@TayandYou) Twitter handle was made private and the chatbot stopped responding to comments Wednesday morning after it fired off the same tweet to many users.